jdpanderson/rhom/README.md

 This is a mixin that maps Redis hashes into user-defined objects and vice versa.
 Its intention is to provide a simple way to perform CRUD on Redis hashes with minimal interference; Redis is great, so details shouldn't be abstracted away to the point that direct client access is hacky.

+TL;DR: RHOM tries to save stuff in Redis the same way you might.

 Example
 --------